5 Things to Know About the macOS Monterey 12.1 Update

 macOS Monterey 12.1 Beta

-Apple’s pushed a macOS Monterey 12.1 beta to developers.
-It hasn’t pushed it to those enrolled in the Beta Software Program, but that should happen soon.
+Apple’s pushed a macOS Monterey 12.1 beta to developers and those enrolled in the Beta Software Program.

 A developer account requires you to pay Apple, but the Beta Software Program is free to anyone with a compatible device and working Apple ID.
-Most people interested in trying the new software early should download the public macOS Monterey 12.1 beta when it arrives.
+Most people interested in trying the software early should download the public macOS Monterey 12.1 beta.

 Before you download the macOS Monterey 12.1 beta onto your Mac, note that pre-release software is typically plagued with bugs and performance issues.
 These issues could impact the performance of your core apps, your Mac’s battery life, and its overall speed.
 Most people shouldn’t use beta software as a daily driver.